A Different Counselling Perspective; How to Offer Hope and Healing through Psychotherapy and Christian Spirituality

 The day will include coffee in the morning and a light lunch.

 Professor Kieran Murphy, Professor of Psychiatry at the Royal College of Surgeons in Ireland and Consultant Psychiatrist in Beaumont Hospital, will speak on the topic of Psychiatry and Healing.

 After initially training in Medicine, he has worked as a psychiatrist for over 25 years.
 In addition, he has trained as both a psychoanalyst and a spiritual director He is particularly interested in the body-mind-spirit interface and how the combination of these three dimensions can contribute to healing.

-Noel Power will speak at all three workshops on the topic of Psychotherapy and healing.
+Noel Power will speak on the topic of Psychotherapy and healing.
 Noel worked at the Alcohol Treatment Unit at Baggot Street Community Hospital from 1989 to 2015.
 He facilitated group psychotherapy for addicted clients and their families and provided counselling and psychotherapy on a one to one basis.
 Noel also has a background in Clinical Pastoral Education and has worked with clients at the 'Richmond Fellowship in London, and with clients in hospitals in Ireland and the Philippines.

 For almost twenty years Bryan worked as a chaplain delivering pastoral care in both the Rotunda and Beaumont Hospitals where he helped patients and their families to face challenges, deal with difficulties and come to terms with trauma, dying, death and bereavement.
 He is especially interested in the areas of staff support, education and the place of spirituality in helping people at end of life

 You can find the Priory Institute on Google Maps here.

 If you travel by Luas to The Square, Tallaght, you will find the directions to The Priory here.

 If you travel by bus to Tallaght Village (e.g. nos.
 27 or 65 from the city centre) you are very near the Priory.
 See the bus stops here.